-There is no set format for submitting a Subject Access Request; it can be done in writing, in person or over the phone; however to assist the process this Practice recommends that our Subject Access Request Form is used.
+There is no set format for submitting a Subject Access Request; it can be done in writing, in person or over the phone; however to assist the process this Practice recommends that our Subject Access Request Form (PDF, 251KB) is used.

 Data will only be released to the subject therefore it is imperative that the subject is identified.
 Where the Practice has not retained copies of patient’s identify, due to legacy regulation pertaining to identification and retention of records, patient will be asked to verify their identity prior to data being released.